18 best apps for students

 What we like most about Notion: There are hundreds of templates you can use on Notion to organise your notes even more efficiently.

-If Notion is a table knife (tried, trusted, and good for almost any occasion), then SoundNote is definitely a steak knife.
-When you’re in a dense lecture, or just struggling to concentrate, this is the app you’ll want to turn to.
+If Notion is a table knife (tried, trusted, and good for almost any occasion), then Noted is definitely a steak knife.
+When you’re in a dense lecture or just struggling to concentrate, this is the app you’ll want to turn to.
 It’s certainly one of the best apps for students.

 What does it do?
-As you’re taking lecture notes, SoundNote is busy recording whatever is being said around you (not in a creepy way) and syncing the two.
-Once you’re done, you can simply tap a word and it will take you to that point in the recording.
+As you’re taking lecture notes, Noted can record whatever is being said around you (not in a creepy way) so you can sync the two.
+While you’re recording your lecture, you can add hashtags to any particular points in the recording for reference.
+It’s then easy to go back to that point later.

 In student terms, if your lecturer is throwing some heavy info your way (or speaking at the speed of light) and you’re struggling to keep up, this is your get-out-of-jail-free card.
 Just go back to where your notes tailed off, and give it another crack.

-What we like most about SoundNote: Falling asleep in lectures isn’t something we’d endorse, but if you’re ever starting to doze off or lose concentration, this app has your back.
+What we like most about Noted: Falling asleep in lectures isn’t something we’d endorse, but if you’re ever starting to doze off or lose concentration, this app has your back.

 Mind maps aren’t for everyone.
 But if they work for you, look no further than SimpleMind.